Happiness is not having what you want, but wanting what you have

 Meaning

-The core message is brutally simple: stop chasing, start appreciating.
-It’s about finding contentment not in future acquisitions, but in present-moment gratitude for what’s already yours.
+The core message is simple: stop chasing, start appreciating.
+It’s about finding contentment not in acquisitions, but in having gratitude for what’s already yours.

 Explanation

-Let’s be real.
-We’re all hardwired for “more.”
+We’re all hardwired for more.
 The next promotion, the newer car, the bigger house.
 It’s a treadmill.
-And what Coelho is getting at—what I’ve seen time and again in my work—is that this external pursuit is a trap.
+This external pursuit is a trap.
 True, lasting happiness isn’t an endpoint you arrive at once you’ve collected enough stuff.
-It’s a state of mind you cultivate by genuinely wanting, by truly *valuing*, the life you already have.
+It’s a state of mind you cultivate by genuinely wanting, by valuing, the life you already have.
 Your health, your relationships, the roof over your head.
-It’s an inside job, and it’s the only kind of wealth that actually satisfies.
-The chase itself is exhausting, isn’t it?
+It’s the only kind of wealth that actually satisfies.

 Summary